 If you live in a warm area then growing figs is an easy thing.
 If you live in zone 6 or zone 5 you probably thought that figs would not grow for you, but you have been wrong.
-The Chicago Hardy Fig tree is a special variety that grows right down into zone 5 and can also be grown in a pot in even colder areas.
-So if you are looking for the thrill of eating your own tree-ripened figs in a cooler region, then the Chicago Hardy fig tree is tailor-made for you.
+The Chicago Hardy Fig Tree is a special variety that grows right down into zone 5 and can also be grown in a pot in even colder areas.
+So if you are looking for the thrill of eating your own tree-ripened figs in a cooler region, then the Chicago Hardy Fig Tree is tailor-made for you.

 There are two reasons this special fig is suitable for colder areas.
 Firstly, it is generally hardier than other fig varieties, and will easily survive minus 100F, which allows it to grow throughout zone 6.
-The second reason is that even in colder winters, which kill the stems, the Chicago Hardy fig tree will re-sprout from the base in spring, grow vigorously through summer and produce figs in fall on those new stems, which is something no other fig variety will do.
+The second reason is that even in colder winters, which kill the stems, the Chicago Hardy Fig Tree will re-sprout from the base in spring, grow vigorously through summer and produce figs in fall on those new stems, which is something no other fig variety will do.
 This is why it can be grown in zone 5 where other kinds of figs may re-sprout but no other will produce fruit.

 The fig tree, (Ficus carica), is the oldest cultivated fruit tree known, and has been grown for around 6,000 years.
 It is a wonderful plant for hot, dry areas as it is very drought resistant and enjoys as much sun as it can get.
 It will grow in almost all kinds of soil and actually does better in poor soil, as long as it does not stay wet.
 It usually suffers from no pests or diseases of importance; it is very drought resistant and is usually even left alone by deer.

+The Chicago Hardy Fig Tree is a special variety and is the only one to choose for colder areas.
+It must be produced from trees known to be the right variety.
+Avoid cheaper trees that will only be a disappointment.
 Our trees are true to the original variety and we receive regular new supplies so that our trees are fresh and healthy when we send them to our customers.
 However this special variety is very popular and supplies are often limited.
-Order your Chicago Hardy fig tree now to avoid the disappointment of a long wait.
+Order your Chicago Hardy Fig Tree now to avoid the disappointment of a long wait.